 We always focus on bringing you the coolest hostels.
 After all, you only need one kick-ass hostel and not 18 options, right?!

-Nevertheless, to have this list complete, here is a bunch of more Auckland hostels.
+Nevertheless, to have this list complete, here is a bunch of more Auckland New Zealand hostels.

 Verandahs Backpackers Lodge operates from two stylish 1900s villas nestled in the heart of Auckland between the city centre, K Road and Ponsonby Road, Auckland’s hippest boutique shopping, restaurant and bar area.